Background pattern

 This medicine contains less than 1 mmol of sodium (23 mg) per tablet.
 This means that it is essentially “sodium-free”.

-3. How to Take Granpidam
+3. How to take Granpidam

-For adults, the recommended dose is 20 mg three times a day (taken at intervals of 6 to 8 hours) with or without food.
+For adults, the recommended dose is 20 mg three times a day (taken at intervals of 6 to 8 hours) taken with or without food.

 Use in children and adolescents

-For children and adolescents from 1 to 17 years, the recommended dose is 10 mg three times a day for children and adolescents ≤ 20 kg or 20 mg three times a day for children and adolescents > 20 kg, administered with or without food.
+For children and adolescents from 1 to 17 years, the recommended dose is 10 mg three times a day for children and adolescents ≤ 20 kg or 20 mg three times a day in children and adolescents > 20 kg, administered with or without food.
 In children, doses higher than those recommended should not be used.

 If you take more Granpidam than you should

-If you forgot to take Granpidam
+If you forget to take Granpidam

-If you interrupt treatment with Granpidam
+If you stop taking Granpidam

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 If you experience any of the following side effects, stop taking Granpidam and inform your doctor immediately (see also section 2):